“Gears” An Alphabyte

-This is the first of three parts of the Torah Portion Devarim (The Words)
+This is the first of three parts of the Torah Portion Matoth (The Chiefs)

 Conservative and Reform Jewish congregations read only this part this year,